Michael Douglas: 2001–2012: Established actor

 Douglas starred in Don't Say a Word (2001), filmed shortly before his marriage to Zeta-Jones.
 In 2003, he starred in It Runs in the Family, which featured three generations of his family (his parents, Kirk and Diana, as well as his son, Cameron).
 Although a labor of love, the film was not successful, critically or at the box office.
 Also in 2003, Douglas starred in The In-Laws.
 Douglas was awarded the Cecil B. DeMille Award at the Golden Globes in 2004.
 Michael and Kirk Douglas are the only father and son pair to have both been awarded this recognition.
 He then starred in and produced the action-thriller The Sentinel in 2006.
 During that time, he also guest starred on the episode "Fagel Attraction" of the television sitcom Will & Grace as a gay cop attracted to Will Truman (Eric McCormack); the performance earned Douglas an Emmy Award nomination for Outstanding Guest Actor in a Comedy Show.
 Douglas was also the voice of founding father Benjamin Franklin in Freedom: A History of US, the PBS television adaptation of Joy Hakim's 10-volume book A History of US.

 Douglas was approached for Basic Instinct 2, but declined to participate in the project.
 In 2006, Douglas was Mr. Thompson in You, Me, and Dupree.
 The following year, Douglas played Charlie in King of California.
 In December 2007, Douglas began announcing the introduction to NBC Nightly News.
 Howard Reig, the previous announcer, had retired two years earlier.
 That same year, Douglas received the Career Achievement Award from the National Board of Review.

-In the late 2000s, Douglas starred in Ghosts of Girlfriends Past (2009), Beyond a Reasonable Doubt, and Solitary Man.
-In 2009, he was honored with the American Film Institute's Lifetime Achievement Award and the David O. Selznick Achievement Award in Theatrical Motion Pictures from the Producers Guild of America.
+In 2009, Douglas starred in Ghosts of Girlfriends Past, Beyond a Reasonable Doubt, and Solitary Man.
+Also in 2009, he was honored with the American Film Institute's Lifetime Achievement Award and the David O. Selznick Achievement Award in Theatrical Motion Pictures from the Producers Guild of America.
 In 2011, Douglas voiced Waylon on Disney Channel's cartoon Phineas and Ferb and starred in the dramatic thriller Haywire.
 He was also honored that year by the French Minister of Culture with the Ordre des Arts et des Lettres with the rank of Commandeur.

 In 2012, Douglas was honored with the Monte Cristo Award for Lifetime Achievement from the Eugene O'Neill Theater Center for his "monumental achievements and contributions to the American and international theater community."